-Spanning two generations of players and starting and ending with third placed finishes at the World Cups of 1974 and 1982; at international level the Golden Age of Polish football is clearly defined.
-Although less set in stone, the best years of the Polish club game are widely considered to have come just before that international heyday: between 1964 and 1973, a decade dominated domestically by two clubs whose intense competitive rivalry drove up standards and inspired the country’s best moments in Europe.
+Spanning two generations of players and starting and ending with third-placed finishes at the World Cups of 1974 and 1982, the timeline for the Golden Age of Polish international football is clearly defined.
+Falling just before that era was the heyday of the Polish club game, loosely between 1963 and 1972, a period dominated domestically by two clubs whose intense competitive rivalry drove up standards and inspired the country’s best moments in European club competition.

 That duopoly was formed from Masovia in the north by the long-established army club of Legia Warsaw and the miners’ team of Górnik Zabrze from the Silesian coalfields in the south.
-Their hold over Poland’s domestic game was virtually absolute with just one League title and one domestic Cup won by other clubs during that ten-year spell.
-Polish international talent was liberally scattered throughout both squads, yet it was two players in particular who emerged to become both the main catalysts for the rise of their respective clubs and talismanic symbols of an entire generation.
+Their hold over Poland’s domestic game was virtually absolute with the pair winning 17 of the 20 Polish League and Cups contested during that ten-year spell between them.
+Rare talent was liberally scattered throughout both squads spearheaded by two players who emerged to become influential figureheads behind the rise of their respective clubs, and indeed talismanic symbols of an entire generation.
 Those players were Kazimierz Deyna for Legia and Włodzimierz Lubański at Górnik.

-Before the rise of the 1960s generation, Ernst Wilimowski and Ernest Pohl stood above all others as the two greatest names in Polish footballing history.
-Both were Silesian born, indeed a high percentage of Poland’s best players then as now originated from the country’s richest region in both natural and sporting resources.
-Successful clubs like Ruch Chorzów might have been prominent between the wars, but all of those Silesian giants would be eclipsed by the dramatic rise of the unknown Górnik to become the country’s first great post-war club.
+Before the rise of the 1960s generation Ernst Wilimowski and Ernest Pohl stood above all others as the two great names in Polish footballing history.
+As with a disproportionate percentage of Poland’s best players then as now, both originated from Silesia, the country’s richest region in terms of both natural and sporting resources.
+Successful clubs like Ruch Chorzów boasted prominence between the wars, but all the traditional Silesian giants would be eclipsed by the dramatic rise of the unknown Górnik to become the country’s first great post-war club.

-Formed through a merger of four clubs in 1948 as Klub Sportowy Górnik, by 1957 the miners’ side had won its first national championship and repeated the feat in 1959 and 1961.
-Their inspiration then was the great Pohl, an exciting and prolific forward who remains the Polish League’s top scorer to this day.
-His heroic status in the game made Górnik the team every talented young footballer in the region aspired to play for and it was the breakthrough of two of those star-struck local boys that pushed the miners team to greater heights.
+Formed through a merger of four clubs in 1948 as Klub Sportowy Górnik, by 1957 the miners side had won its first national championship and duly repeated the feat in 1959 and 1961.
+The inspiration behind these early successes was the great Pohl, an exciting and prolific forward who remains the Polish League’s top scorer to this day.
+His heroic status in the game made Górnik the team every talented young footballer in the region aspired to play for and it was the break through of two of those star-struck local boys that pushed the miners team to greater heights.

 The only stirring of genuine opposition was coming from the capital at Legia, a club with a history dating back to 1915 but trophy success limited to two League and Cup doubles in the mid-1950s.
 And what was unusual about Legia’s progress now was how it was following an uncannily similar trajectory to that of Górnik with both teams flourishing thanks to the influence of a legendary veteran, a brilliant new attacking prodigy and a highly talented support act.